 My Favorite Destin, FL Restaurants

 The greater Destin, Florida beaches are some of the prettiest beaches in the world.
 At just 6 hours away, they are my favorite as well.
-Not only is it beautiful, they have great fishing, snorkeling, parasailing, and boating.
+Not only is it beautiful, but they also have great fishing, snorkeling, parasailing, and boating.
 There are a ton of land-based activities for adults as well as children.

 One of those activities for my ‘foodie’ family is eating out.
 I’ve composed this list of My Favorite Destin, FL Restaurants.
-My favorites range from dive bars to swanky gourmet and just about any where in between.
+My favorites range from dive bars to swanky gourmet and just about anywhere in between.
 I don’t care so much about what the restaurant looks as what their food tastes like.
 It has to be good.

 My Favorite Destin, FL Restaurants